propsboard/props-apps-testenv/README.md

 ## Props App Development

 Propsboard apps follow a very simple pattern originating with an `app.json` file.
 The `app.json` file defines where view, style, and js content exists as well as general information about the app.
 The various attributes of the format are detailed below.

+### App Deployment

+Our goal with the PAF framework is to ensure a safe and secure enviroment and for that reason our team will be reviewing any applications that wish to be made available in Props.
+If you have an application you would just like to have available for your team, please reach out and we can help you with that.
+You can reach us in our [Slack Community](http://www.propsboard.com/community/)

 ### Configuration (app.json)